-- Adoption of Complete Streets standards or policies - Development of a Complete Streets Prioritization Plan that identifies specific projects to improve the safety, mobility, or accessibility of a street - Support the development of Complete Street program to increase safe and accessible transportation options within the MPO region.
+- Adoption of Complete Streets standards or policies - Continued evaluation of transportation issues and recommended solutions at high-risk locations. - Development of a Complete Streets Prioritization Plan that identifies specific projects to improve the safety, mobility, or accessibility of a street - Support the development of Complete Street program to increase safe and accessible transportation options within the MPO region.